-- How much can I contribute annually? – For 2017 the annual limit is $5,500, but this amount may change annually based on inflation.
+- How much can I contribute annually? – Click here to determine the annual limit of your TFSA contributions.

 - How much can I contribute from past unused room? – You can carry forward the unused contribution amount to future years.

 - Does it affect my government benefits? – Income earned and withdrawals made from a TFSA do not affect your eligibility for federal tax credits or income-tested benefits such as the Canada Child Tax Benefit, Old Age Security (OAS) or the Guaranteed Income Supplement (GIS).

 - Beneficiary considerations – You can set up the account’s assets to transfer directly to your spouse or common law partner upon your death, as long as he or she is named beneficiary on your TFSA.